 In 2014 I founded INTRA, a friendly multi-disciplinary arts venue in Rochester where the print studio now lives.
 I’m responsible for the development and curation of creative workshops, events programme and studio management, marketing and communications, building audiences, policy making, and overall direction of the space.

 Under the name Printed Wonders I make and print textiles and paper products featuring my illustrations.
 These include bags, home décor, stationery and wrapping paper.
-I also make bespoke vinyl stickers and wall / window décor created with an electronic cutter.
+I also make bespoke vinyl stickers and wall / window décor created with an electronic cutter and custom ‘thermofax’ printing screens for people all over the world.

 I was commissioned as the print artist on Medway Council’s Chatham Placemaking Project in 2016, spending six months exploring the patterns and stories of Chatham to make designs for regeneration works to the area between the train and bus stations.